Cardinal-Cryptography/blanksquare-monorepo/crates/shielder-scheduler-server/README.md

 ### Local Development

-For local development and testing, you can use the cargo feature `local-run` to skip AWS KMS integration and use in-memory storage instead of DynamoDB:
+For local development and testing, use the dedicated local binary that skips AWS KMS integration and uses in-memory storage instead of DynamoDB:

-- **Feature Line Flag**: `--features local-run`
-- **No Credential Refresh**: Skips the background AWS credential refresh task when KMS is disabled
-- **Validation Changes**: AWS configuration parameters become optional when `local-run` is used
+- **Local Binary**: `shielder-scheduler-server-local`
+- **No AWS Dependencies**: Uses dummy credentials provider and in-memory storage
+- **Simplified Configuration**: Only requires core application parameters

-When using the `local-run` feature:
+When using the local binary:

-- The `shielder-scheduler-tee` must also be run with cargo feature `local-run` and `PRIVATE_KEY_BASE64` environment variable
+- The `shielder-scheduler-tee` must also be run with its local configuration
-- AWS parameters (AWS_REGION, KMS_KEY_ID, AWS_IAM_KMS_ROLE) become optional
+- AWS parameters (AWS_REGION, KMS_KEY_ID, AWS_IAM_KMS_ROLE) are not required
-- Background AWS credential refresh is disabled
+- No background AWS credential refresh
+- No metrics collection (simplified for development)

 This allows developers to run the server locally without requiring EC2 instance metadata or proper AWS IAM roles.